-Student ID : 201923250

-Subject: Introduction about me

-Couse: Individual writing 1, class 72

 Introduction

 My name is Ilkhomjon Kobilov and I am 21 years old.
 I am currently in my third year in Jeonbuk National University, my department is Global Frontier College and my major is Engineering and Science.
 Since my childhood I always wanted to pursue my career in Science, but then I found out about “Cybersecurity”, so I changed my plans to meet the requirement to become an expert in the cybersecurity field.
 My hobbies include, coding, web development, gaming and watching movies.
 Also, I am fond of memes, I appreciate every piece of work that memers make, as an art!

+Please accept all my changes and check the academic format for your future IWs.